-Award For Volunteer Service To The American Chemical Society
+Award for Volunteer Service to the American Chemical Society

-Orna was a 1984 recipient of the Chemical Manufacturers Association's Catalyst Award for excellence in college chemistry teaching, ACS's 1989 George C. Pimentel Award in Chemical Education, the 1989 Council for the Advancement & Support of Education New York State Professor of the Year & National Gold Medalist Award, a 1989 Merck Innovation Award, and the 1996 James Flack Norris Award for Outstanding Achievement in the Teaching of Chemistry.
-She was a Fulbright Fellow in Israel (1994–95), where she lectured at Hebrew University, Weizmann Institute of Science, and Shenkar College of Textile Technology.
-She received the New England Association of Chemistry Teachers Timm Award in 2001.
+“The list of her contributions does not convey the enthusiasm and effectiveness she brings to all of these contributions,” says Mary L. Good, Donaghey University Professor and dean at the University of Arkansas, in Little Rock, who Cavanaugh worked under as a postdoc.
+“Her warm personality and interest in people make her an exceptional volunteer.”

-Reflecting on her selection for the award, Orna tells C&EN, "I feel that my communities complement one another in such a way as to make an integral whole.
-And since this is one of the main purposes of life, to walk before the Lord as a whole (integral) person, brought about and supported by so many of my ACS friends and colleagues, this award means all the world to me.
-I am so grateful to everyone with whom I have worked; each one participates in this award."
+This is Cavanaugh’s second ACS national award.
+In 1995, she received the first ACS Award for Encouraging Women into Careers in the Chemical Sciences.

-Orna will present the award lecture at the ChemLuminary Award celebration at the fall ACS national meeting in Washington, D.C.
+Cavanaugh will present the award address at the ChemLuminary Awards celebration at the fall ACS national meeting in Boston.

 Join the conversation